 What Should You Do if Your Compass is Experiencing Engine Problems?

 If your 2019-2020 Jeep Compass has engine problems that involve high coolant warnings followed by engine shutdown, consider contacting Lemberg Law.
-We are currently investigating complaints about this issue, and we’d like to hear about as many related issues as possible.
-If you are interested, you might qualify for our class action investigation.

 All you need to do is call us at 844-928-4443 or complete our online contact form.
 We will evaluate your case and see if you qualify.
 It won’t cost you anything because the law says that the manufacturer, in this case, Fiat Chrysler Automobiles (FCA), must pay the legal bills for lemon law cases.